VA Benefits Planning

 The aid & attendance or SMC increased monthly pension amount may be added to your monthly pension amount if you or your spouse meet one of the following conditions:

 - You require the aid of another person in order to perform personal functions required in everyday living, such as bathing, feeding, dressing, attending to the wants of nature, adjusting prosthetic devices, or protecting yourself from the hazards of your daily environment.
 As a general rule, the VA requires that you need assistance with at least two of these activities of daily life or need care and supervision due to severe cognitive impairment.

 - You are bedridden, in that your disability or disabilities requires that you remain in bed apart from any prescribed course of convalescence or treatment

 - You are a patient in a nursing home due to mental or physical incapacity

 - Your eyesight is limited to a corrected 5/200 visual acuity or less in both eyes; or concentric contraction of the visual field to 5 degrees or less

-- one day of service was during a period of war;
+- have served at least 90 days of service, with one day of that service occurring during a period of war.

-- needs medical assistance with two activities of daily living and/or needs supervision to protect yourself (such as a person with dementia), and
+- needs medical assistance with two activities of daily living and/or needs supervision to support safety (such as with a person with dementia), and

 Burial benefits are available to veterans whether they are cremated or not.
 There are special requirements to be buried in a National Cemetery.
 State VA Cemeteries are run by each State.
 In order to find out more, refer to The VA’s website for information on Cemetery Administration.